“Stream Of Memory” is a play to celebrate relationship between human and nature

 “A Bucket of Beetles” is more than just a story of a beautiful friendship.
 It is a story about the connection between humans and nature.
 A story that leaves us questioning ourselves: are we taking care of our water, soil, and air enough?

-This play is based on a story told by a 5-years old little boy.
+This play is based on a story told by a 4-years old little boy.

 All designs of the animal puppets in the play are taken from his drawings.

-Every performances will be followed by artist talk, stage tour, and studio visit.
+Every performances will be followed by a backstage tour.

 “The piece is well crafted, incredibly nuanced and extremely bittersweet.
 Against an intricate and mobile set, the performers skillfully manipulate the puppets with precision and finesse, taking the audience through a sensitive journey that is not overtly sentimental.The moment of stillness also give us space to reflect on the certainty of time and the fragility of life.The piece is not about death.
 Instead, it is a hopeful poem reminding us that the ones we love will never leave us.
 Death ends a life, not a relationship.”